mwang87/q2_metabolomics/README.md

 qiime
 ```

-If successful, the metabolomics-gnps plugin is now listed in the options.
+If successful, the metabolomics plugin is now listed in the options.

 ### Plugin Commands Listing

 #### List all commands

 ```
-qiime metabolomicsgnps
+qiime metabolomics
 ```

 #### MS2 GNPS Clustering Command